wonsage/WebFrontEndNotes/补充课/Vue Developer Course/Vue Developer 2023 Zero to Master.md

 5. Update current active question to the next question.
 ### Finishing Touches
 ## Master Project: Introduction to Pinia
+We are focusing at the core of Vue in the preview courses.
+The next to come is a full project, including router, states, and style orgnazition.
 ## Master Project: Form Validation